My wife and I had been meaning to visit Orunia Park (Park Oruński) for a few years. For one reason or another, we never got round to it.

 The first Tatars arrived in Poland in the 14th century when Vytautas the Great, the ruler of the Grand Duchy of Lithuania, offered them asylum in recognition for their military services during the war against the Teutonic Knights.

-Away from the hustle and bustle
+Away from the Hustle and Bustle

 If you’re in Gdańsk for longer than a weekend, I wholeheartedly recommend you to visit both Oliwa Park and Orunia Park.

 Orunia Park has a much calmer atmosphere than Oliwa Park.
-However, Oliwa Park is such a breathtaking urban oasis.
+However, Oliwa Park is a breathtaking urban oasis.